d-sonuga/bare-metal-blasterball/README.md

 library, Rust wouldn't be Rust) and the compiler_builtins library, because the core library depends on it.

+More detailed info on how the game works is at https://d-sonuga.netlify.app/game-from-scratch/

 ![Blasterball Gameplay](https://github.com/d-sonuga/bare-metal-blasterball/blob/assets/blasterball-gameplay.gif)

 I had a lot of fun building this project, but it has a lot of loose ends and I won't